Welcome to PBS Mental Health

 Deborah L. Solari

-Deborah is one of our licensed professional counselors, but also acts as the Office Manager.
+Deborah is one of our licensed professional counselors, but also acts as the Practice Administrator.
 She has been with PBS Mental Health Associates since 1986.

-Terri has been with PBS Mental Health Associates since 2016.
-She works part-time in the front office.
+Cindy has been with PBS Mental Health Associates since 2021.
+She works full time in the front office on the evening shift.

 Kathy has been with PBS Mental Health Associates since 2003.
 She is part of the back office staff and assists our billing company with inpatient and nursing home billing.
 She will also be glad to help you with any problems that cannot be resolved by calling our billing company.